Staff Listing

 Background

 Joining Laurier as a staff member in 1994, I was initially hired by the Department of Mathematics as a laboratory instructor.
 When the Mathematics Assistance Centre (MAC) was born in 2005, it was a natural fit for me.
-In 2006, the MAC became part of the Centre for Student Success, and then more recently has undergone a name change to Mathematics and Statistics (MaSt) Learning Support.
+In 2006, the MAC moved to the Student Success unit, and then expanded to become Mathematics and Statistics (MaSt) Learning Support around 2015.
+We continue to grow our programming and have recently rebranded to Math and Course Learning Support.
 I continue to work closely with those in the math department, coordinate their Calculus Preparation Evaluation, and am the instructor for the non-credit TriAGe: Preparation for University Calculus course.

 I have a BEd from the University of Western Ontario (1994) and am a Laurier alumnus, having completed a double major BA program in Mathematics and Geography (1993).